monikarkashyap/LHL-Mid-Term-Project/README.md

 ## Process
 ### Selecting Data:
-We choose the Kaggle's Dataset Suicide rate and life expectancy(https://www.kaggle.com/datasets/marshuu/suicide-rate-and-life-expectancy).
+We choose the Kaggle's Dataset [Suicide rate and life expectancy](https://www.kaggle.com/datasets/marshuu/suicide-rate-and-life-expectancy).
 We thought the this dataset could produce interesting outcomes.
 ### Exploring:
 We start with deep diving into data to get the better understanding of the dataset.
 We start exploring the each table and then column of the table and try to be more familiar with it.
 For this we use two tools.
 At first we use capabilities of python to understand the data also side by side we use Tableau to make some graphs(Blue colored worksheets) to figure out the data structure.
 We also use Excel as our dataset is in .csv format.
 ### Cleaning: